Maidu Regional Park

 The Maidu Regional Park is located in Roseville, California.
 This 152-acre park has a small museum and historic site.
-The grounds also consist of the Maidu Community Center, the Maidu Branch Library, and Veterns Memorial Rose Garden.
-Other features include a four-diamond softball complex, a five-field soccer complex, a batting cage, a skate park, a full basketball court, picnic areas and play equipment, and a bicycle and pedestrian path through the wooded area of the park where multiple artifacts from the Maidu Native American tribe have been found.
+The grounds also consist of the Maidu Community Center, the Maidu Branch Library, and Veterans Memorial Rose Garden.
+Other features include a four-diamond softball complex, a five-field soccer complex, a skate park, a full basketball court, picnic areas and play equipment, and a bicycle and pedestrian path through the wooded area of the park where multiple artifacts from the Maidu Native American tribe have been found.